benowusulink/background-generator-html-css-js/README.md

-This website is a basic generic landing page for selecting linear RGBA values for background image properties within CSS .
+This website is a basic generic landing page for selecting linear RGBA values for background image properties within CSS.

 The aim of this website is to showcase simplistic HTML, CSS and JAVASCRIPT usage.